michelkana/Harvard-DS-Animation/michelkana_submission.md

 ![Place of lending discrimation in 1930s](img/MappingInequality.png)

-We reproduce the HOLC map below.
+We reproduced the HOLC map below.

 ![Place of lending discrimation in 1930s](img/holc_us_map.png)

-**Effect of HOLC redlining on today's LendingClub rejects and interest rate**
+### Effect of HOLC redlining on today's LendingClub rejects and interest rate

-We generate a map for each quarter starting from the time when LendingClub started sharing loan data in 2007Q2, up to 2018Q2.
+We generated a map for each quarter starting from the time when LendingClub started sharing loan data in 2007Q2, up to 2018Q2.

 * map layer 0: US baseline states' map - **light blue shapes** showing US states,
 * map layer 1: HOLC redlining map - **red circles** showing places where the most redlining happened in 1930s,